GSA/digitalgov.gov/content/news/2021/11/2021-11-10-tts-reflects-why-do-i-continue-to-serve.md

 ---
 date: 2021-11-10 10:25:00 -0500
 kicker: Service
-title: "TTS Reflects: Why Do I Continue To Serve?"
+title: TTS Reflects: Why Do I Continue To Serve?
-deck:
 summary: For Veterans Day 2021, we asked members of TTS’s Veterans affinity group to write one or two paragraphs in response to the question, “Why do I continue to serve?”
 # See all topics at https://digital.gov/topics
 topics: